 The saying should really be, “don’t start taking shots at the end of the night, regardless of what you drank earlier,” but that just doesn’t really have the same ring to it.
-In short, it’s not the order, but the overall quantity of alcohol and duration you’re ingesting it in, that’s going to matter most.
+In short, it’s not what order you drink alcohol in, but the overall quantity of alcohol and duration you’re ingesting it in, that’s going to matter most.

 This is unequivocally not true.
-Coffee might make you feel more awake, but it has no effect on how quickly your body processes and/or eliminates alcohol from the bloodstream.
-A cold shower has the same nonexistent effect.
+Drinking coffee after drinking alcohol might make you feel more awake, but it has no effect on how quickly your body processes and/or eliminates alcohol from the bloodstream.
+A cold shower after drinking has the same nonexistent effect.
 It may shock your body and make you feel more awake, but your intoxication level and resulting impairment (e.g. slow reaction times, blurred vision, reduced coordination, poor judgement, etc.) will remain the same.

 In short, you’ll just feel more awake — or wet — and either way, still drunk.

-Myth #3: Eating food will sober you up
+Myth #3: Eating after drinking alcohol will sober you up

 If you’re already drunk, it means that the alcohol you drank is already in your bloodstream.
 Any food you subsequently eat goes into your stomach where it can’t really have any effect whatsoever on the alcohol that made you drunk.
-It won’t sober you up.
+Eating food after drinking alcohol won't sober you up.

 However, it is important to note that eating BEFORE you drink is a good idea!
-If you already have food in your stomach, when you drink alcohol it will not be absorbed as readily, basically because the food you ate is in the way.
+Does food sober you up… no. However, if you already have food in your stomach, when you drink alcohol it will not be absorbed as readily, basically because the food you ate is in the way.
 You will eventually absorb all the alcohol you drink (food doesn’t “sop up” alcohol), but you will absorb it slower, which means your BAC won’t spike quite as high, and your liver will have more time to deal with the alcohol as it enters the bloodstream gradually, rather than all at once.

-So basically, eating before or during drinking is a good idea and a responsible drinking behavior; not because it will sober you up, but because it can at least slow down your body’s absorption of alcohol you drink after eating.
+So basically, if you're wondering whether you should eat before or after drinking alcohol, choose to eat before..
+It's a good idea and a responsible drinking behavior; not because it will sober you up, but because it can at least slow down your body’s absorption of alcohol you drink after eating.

 Myth #4: Drinking a significant amount of water before bed will prevent a rough morning

 This myth is really based on another myth: that your rough morning is due to dehydration.
 While it is true that alcohol does cause you to pee more, this only results in – at most – very mild dehydration the next day.
 Studies demonstrate that the biochemical markers of dehydration do not correlate with hangover severity (citation), so preventing dehydration likely has little to do with how you feel the next day.
-In addition, assuming there is still alcohol in your system when you go to bed, then the alcohol is still suppressing your vasopressin, meaning your kidneys will continue to just send all that water you drank to your bladder anyway!
+In addition, assuming there is still alcohol in your system when you go to bed, then your kidneys will continue to just send all that water you drank to your bladder anyway!

 Myth #5: Alcohol helps you sleep